teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-03-forests-benchmarking"> The goal of this chapter is to compare the performance of random forest against stable and unstable methods.
-We explain the differences between trees, forest, and bagging.
-You would also train a random forest model using mlr3.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-03-forests-benchmarking"> In this Section we compare the performance of random forests vs. (bagged) CART and (bagged) k-NN.</a>
   </p>
 </section>